 More motor vehicle crashes occur on Route 95 than any other road in Maryland.
 More awfully, it ranked #23 on one study of most dangerous highways in the country.

 Not surprisingly, it is the most widely used highway in Maryland, as well as the east coast, particularly for truckers given its proximity to the Port of Baltimore (where there have been a number of prolific truck accidents).
 Interstate 95 runs 1907 miles (3070 kilometers) up the east coast.
-The southernmost point of I-95 is in Miami and extends all of the way to the Canadian border in Houlton, Maine.
+The southernmost point of I-95 is in Miami and extends to the Canadian border in Houlton, Maine.
 Over 110 miles of Route 95 cuts through Maryland, connecting with such key trucking routes as which includes spur routes such as Route 195, Route 395, Route 695, Route 795 and Route 895.

 Historically, a disproportionate number of fatal big rig truck wrecks in Maryland on Route 95, even more than you would expect given the extensive trucking activity on the highway.